 Do I Have To Speak A Foreign Language To Go Abroad?

 NO!
 There are many course options available in English, even if the host country is not primarily English-speaking.
 However, the program provider may require you to take a beginner’s course in the native language as part of your coursework.
-In addition, it is also good to take a language course as an introduction to the country you will be living in; after all, you are there to have a unique experience and much of culture is embedded in language!
+Also, it is also good to take a language course as an introduction to the country you will be living in; after all, you are there to have a unique experience, and much of culture is embedded in language!

 How Much Does It Cost?